Dynamic Coastal Protection: Resilience of Dynamic Revetments Under SLR (DynaRev)

-A novel, near-prototype-scale experiment was completed in the GWK large wave flume in Hannover in Summer 2017.
+AA novel, near-prototype-scale experiment was completed in the GWK large wave flume in Hannover in Summer 2017 and a further experiment will be undertaken in November 2019.
 Comprehensive measurements of hydrodynamics and sediment transport were collected using a large suite of instruments installed by the project partners.
-The measurements will provide the opportunity to not only investigate the stability and performance of a cobble revetment in energetic seas with a rising water level, but also undertake detailed studies of nearshore coastal processes including bar formation, energy dissipation in the surf zone, repeatability of wave-by-wave sediment transport and validation of multiple computational models.
+The measurements are being used to not only investigate the stability and performance of a cobble revetment in energetic seas with a rising water level, but also undertake detailed studies of nearshore coastal processes including bar formation, energy dissipation in the surf zone, repeatability of wave-by-wave sediment transport and validation of multiple computational models.

 Coastal regions are becoming ever more at risk from damaging storms due to increasing storm magnitudes and rising water levels caused by our changing climate.
 In many areas, new coastal protection will be required to maintain the current coastal land area and in areas that are already defended, existing defences will become obsolete.